More About / Hawaiian Culinary Journeys

 Naturally, you'll want to taste (and take home) some Kona.
 Sample and purchase the coveted Hawaiian coffee inside an old sugar mill on Waialua Estate, Oahu's only coffee farm, overlooking the North Shore.
 Take a tour to understand how the island's climate and volcanic soil create the ideal growing conditions for Kona beans.

 In the Honolulu food lexicon, signature dishes often spin Asian fusion with local produce, including fresh seafood.
-Celebrity chefs like Masaharu Morimoto bring the taste to Honolulu restaurants, as do farmers' markets from Waikiki to the North Shore.
+Our chefs bring the taste to Honolulu restaurants, as do farmers' markets from Waikiki to the North Shore.
 Several times weekly, you can shop the markets for island-cultivated indulgences and order preparations from plate lunches to mochi.
 For additional foodie souvenirs, THE MODERN HONOLULU recommends Tropical Farms – the fresh-roasted macadamia nuts are addictive.

 When our staff directs you to the shrimp trucks, don't question.
 More institutional than mobile, these trucks along Oahu's North Shore channel everything they have into the shrimp.
 (Read: Even picnic tables are a luxury, but you won't mind when you dig into the seafood, typically served ultra-garlicky or spicy over rice.)